-Last semester, Fordham’s Gabelli School of Business became the first in the country to offer a course specifically designed around helping undergraduate and graduate students pursue the top professional credential in environmental, social, and governance (ESG) reporting.
+Fordham’s Gabelli School of Business recently became the first in the country to offer a course specifically designed to help undergraduate and graduate students pursue the top professional credential in environmental, social, and governance (ESG) reporting.

-Thanks to a collaboration with the Value Reporting Foundation, the new course titled Sustainability Reporting and SASB Standards allows students to learn Sustainability Accounting Standards Board (SASB) principles through case studies, data sets, guest speakers, and other resources.
+The new course, titled Sustainability Reporting and SASB Standards, allows students to learn Sustainability Accounting Standards Board (SASB) principles through case studies, data sets, guest speakers, and other resources.
 The students will be prepared to take the Fundamentals of Sustainability Accounting (FSA) Level 1 certification exam at the end of the course.

 “Sustainability disclosures are the future of reporting information,” said Barbara Porco, Ph.D., clinical professor and associate dean of graduate studies at the Gabelli School of Business, who is an instructor for the course.
 “We’re preparing students for the future.”